tfausak/advent-of-code-2019/README.md

-# advent-of-code-2019
+# Advent of Code 2019

-:santa: My Haskell solutions to the 2019 Advent of Code puzzles.
+My Haskell solutions to the 2019 Advent of Code puzzles.